Please note the following requirements:

-First thing you should do is to make sure your DD-WRT router can connect to the Internet.
+The first thing you should do is make sure your DD-WRT router can connect to the Internet.

 Connect to your Router Management console by starting your web browser and typing the following IP in the address bar: 192.168.1.1 (this is the default router management address, yours may differ if you've manually set a different one)

 1. Now click on 'Setup' > 'Basic Setup' - ensure the 'Automatic Configuration' of IP addresses (DHCP) is set as the connection type and give your DD-WRT router a fixed local IP address under 'Network Setup' > Local IP Address - If you set this to something other than the default, please note that the address you enter here WILL be the one you'll be using when you wish to access the router Management Console (default is 192.168.1.1).

 NOTE : The default settings should do just fine once 'Automatic Configuration' is selected, only tweak this if you have specific settings provided by your ISP

 2. Navigate to Setup > Basic Setup.
 Under Network Address Server Settings (DHCP), set these CyberGhostVPN DNS addresses:

 Then, Save and Apply settings.

 3. Navigate to Setup > IPV6.
 Set IPv6 to Disable, then Save & Apply Settings.